Thermal modifications of mesons and energy-energy correlators from real-time simulations of a $U(1)$ lattice gauge theory

 In this work, we take a first step in this direction by performing real-time simulations in Schwinger model, a $U(1)$ gauge theory in $1+1$ dimensions, at finite $T$.
 This extends a large range of recent works on this model at $T=0$, see e.g.~\cite{Banuls:2019bmf,Banuls:2019rao} for recent reviews.
 We present results for the temperature dependent spectral functions of the theory’s lightest mesonic excitations, revealing how the inter-fermion potential is thermally screened by the hot medium.
 We directly observe that the mass of the bound states remain largely unchanged at finite $T$, indicating that the real part of the respective inter-fermionic potential is unmodified.
 Conversely, the width of these states grows with temperature, indicating the rise of the imaginary part of the potential similarly to what is seen in lattice QCD studies.
 The pattern of sequential \textit{melting}, paradigmatic as \textit{thermometer} of the bulk matter produced in heavy-ion collisions~\cite{Rothkopf:2019ipj, Matsui:1986dk}, is not cleanly observed although there is distinction between the studied bound states.
 We complement the discussion by studying the behavior of detector observables at finite $T$, computing energy-correlation functions that play the role of calorimeter cells and track how short-range correlations propagate to asymptotic distances, see e.g.~\cite{Moult:2025nhu} for a recent review.
 We find that at finite $T$ more non-trivial correlations develop compared to the $T=0$ scenario.
 Technical aspects of our calculations and details of the lattice model considered are introduced beforehand.

 \emph{\textbf{Lattice Schwinger model at finite $T$.}} The Schwinger model corresponds to a $U(1)$ gauge quantum field theory in $1+1$ spacetime dimensions~\cite{Schwinger:1951nm}, analog to the QED in $3+1$-d.
 This theory describes the interaction of a single-flavor fermion $\psi$, with mass $m_c$, with the gauge field $A^\mu$.
-The matter-gauge coupling is $g_c$.
+The matter-gauge coupling is $g_c$; the subscript ``c" in the model parameters stands for \textit{continuum}.
 While this theory is in many ways simpler than QCD in $3+1$-d, they share several key qualitative features.
 In particular, among other features, the Schwinger model possesses an inter-fermionic confining potential, spontaneous chiral symmetry breaking, and chiral anomaly; see e.g.~\cite{Coleman:1976uz, Schwinger:1951nm, Mandelstam:1975hb, Coleman:1975pw, Banks:1975gq}.
 Unlike higher dimensional theories, the Schwinger model is dual to a bosonic interacting theory~\cite{Coleman:1976uz}, where the fundamental particle is the so called Schwinger boson.
 In the $m_c=0$ limit, this massive boson, with mass $g_c/\sqrt{\pi}$, becomes non-interacting and the theory can be solved analytically through Abelian bosonization methods.

 Although for general $m_c/g_c$ the theory can not be solved analytically, its real-time properties can be numerically studied using lattice simulations in the Hamiltonian picture, see e.g.~\cite{Wiese:2013uua,Banuls:2019bmf}.
 Recently, such numerical approaches have become practically feasible, with the progress of new quantum technologies and related tools.
 Currently they are particularly suited for the simulation of lower dimensional theories.\footnote{See e.g.~\cite{Gonzalez-Cuadra:2024xul,DiMarcantonio:2025cmf,Felser:2019xyv} for recent studies of higher dimensional theories.}